LTO Portal Guide: How to Create an LTMS Portal Account

 1. Go to the LTMS website

-To access the LTMS portal registration website, simply enter the URL https://portal.lto.gov.ph/ on a browser using a computer with a reliable internet connection.
-You can also access the LTMS portal through a smartphone, although using a computer makes online transactions much easier.
+To access the LTMS portal registration website, simply enter the URL https://portal.lto.gov.ph/ in a browser using a computer with a reliable internet connection.
+You can also access the LTMS portal through a smartphone, although using a computer makes online transactions much easier because of a bigger screen and a more responsive browser.
 However, feel free to use whatever device you’re most comfortable with.

 CLick the Register button

 Once the webpage loads, click on the “Register Now” button.
-Don’t worry if you don’t have a driver’s license yet; you can still sign up, whether or not you already possess a driver’s license.
+Don’t worry if you don’t have a driver’s license yet; you can still sign up on the system without it.

 2. Read the Terms and Conditions